 The last time the ’20s rolled around, jazz, flappers, and Al Capone were a thing.
 It was a century ago, but each still serves as an iconic visual that tells the story of a time of musical fluidity, fabulousness and fear, respectively.
 It was a decade that started with Prohibition and ended with The Great Depression.

-I only mention it because 100 years later, the need to tell colorful stories about who we are hasn’t changed, but the way in which we do it has.
+100 years later, the need to tell colorful stories about who we are hasn’t changed, but the way in which we do it has.

 But, fear not writers.
 The good news is that these visual devices and evolving storytelling methods don’t just write themselves.
 Writers will always be needed on an essential level to digest, filter and translate information to hook audiences in a compelling fashion.